-The power station at Thetford also consumed nearly 480,000 tonnes of used chicken litter; however it is not known whether the power station is operating at full capacity or not.
+The power station at Thetford also consumed just over 475,000 tonnes of used chicken litter; however, the power station has operating at greater capacity in the past.
 The waste received at this power station has not been counted in Norfolk's waste arisings, therefore this capacity has not been included in the total available waste management capacity.